yuqingd/sim2real2sim_rad/README.md

 | train | E: 229 | S: 29000 | D: 18.8 s | R: 683.6702 | BR: 3.7384 | A_LOSS: -311.3941 | CR_LOSS: 140.2573 | CU_LOSS: 0.0000
 | train | E: 233 | S: 29500 | D: 19.6 s | R: 838.0947 | BR: 3.7254 | A_LOSS: -316.9415 | CR_LOSS: 136.5304 | CU_LOSS: 0.0000
 ```

-For reference, the maximum score for cartpole swing up is around 845 pts, so CURL has converged to the optimal score.
-This takes about and hour of training depending on your GPU.

 Log abbreviation mapping: